Back to the Sea: Release

 This film was released in theaters in Canada in 3D and regular "2D" formats on January 27, 2012.
-It got a limited release in the United States on November 16, 2012, distributed by Viva Pictures.
+It got a limited release in the United States on November 16, 2012, distributed by Viva Pictures and then in China by Yinrun Pictures on December 30, 2012.

+Reception

+Barbara Shulgasser-Parker from Common Sense Media rated the film two stars out of five, saying "Bland fish tale is a Finding Nemo wannabe."

 Music

 The film's score is composed by Gordon McGhie.
 This film features the popular song What a Wonderful World from Louis Armstrong.